Gaslight Killer Who Conned His Elderly Lovers Is Convicted

 Literature helped to entwine an author, a magician, a school principal, and the son of a Baptist minister into an intense four-way bond that ultimately ended with two dead and one man convicted of murder by a jury at Oxford Crown Court on Friday.

-Field, who was in his mid 20s at the time, was simultaneously tricking the man’s elderly neighbor, 83-year-old Ann Moore-Martin, into starting another sexual relationship that her family and police believed led to her eventual demise.
+Field, who was in his mid-twenties at the time, was simultaneously tricking the man’s elderly neighbor, 83-year-old Ann Moore-Martin, into starting another sexual relationship that her family and police believed led to her eventual demise.

 After a 10-week trial and 14 days of deliberations, Field, 28, was found guilty Friday of murdering Farquhar, but his alleged accomplice in the scheme, magician Martyn Smith, 32, was acquitted.
 Both men were found not guilty of plotting to murder Moore-Martin.